KATHLEEN TOOHEY

 Sister Kathleen Toohey was born on 13/04/1911, the daughter of Solicitors clerk Cornelius Toohey & Margaret Dooley.
 They lived in the Turnpike, Nenagh.

 Kathleen went to England and joined the nursing staff of Queen Alexandra’s Imperial Military Nursing Service.
 Kathleen was Gazetted on 26/08/1942 with staff no. 241732.
 Kathleen was posted to Capetown and allocated ticket 340 on board SS Ceramic.
-The Ceramic had been built by Harland & Woolf, Belfast, in 1913.
-The ship left Merseyside on 26/11/1942 bound for St Helena, Durban and ultimately Sydney.
-They were part of convoy ON-149.
+She was one of 30 QAIMNS Nursing sisters onboard.

 Kathleen is remembered on the Brookwood Military Memorial, Woking, Surrey on Panel 22, Column 3.
 She was 31 when she died.